Toolkit to End Childhood Lead Poisoning

 7. Lead surveillance system | |

 4. Toughen measures to reduce lead in the environment | 8.
-National Environmental standards, law and regulations |
+National legal frameworks for regulating sources of lead exposure |

 9. Environmentally sound management of lead | |